Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 - As a user I want to have access to the site from different devices.

 # Wireframe
+## **The over all design of this wedsite is mean to be minimalistic yet appealing to the eyes, my goal was to create a site that is responsive and intuitive making it easy to navigate.**
 ## Home page
 <img src="catwalk/css/images/wireframe-home-page.png" alt="wireframe-home-page">